 Ideal for anyone involved in education, personal or professional development or with a more general interest in story, the book begins by considering the range of what is meant by story, and then considers the theory behind the meanings.
 In the large final part of the book, Jenny provides a rich patchwork of different uses of story in education that cut across forms of story, story activities, disciplines and applications all of which will aid the use of story.

-Preface Part 1: Some Introductory Ideas 1.
+@contents: Preface Part 1: Some Introductory Ideas 1.
 Introduction: Bringing Story into Education and Professional Development 2.
 The Multiple Dimensions of Story Part 2: Theory - Story and Human Functioning 3.
 Learning and the Understanding of Stories 4.
 The Deployment of Meaning in Story 5.
 Social, Cultural and Communication Functions of Story 6.
 Taking Stock: Reflecting on Insights and the Educational Roles of Story Part 3: Story in Higher Education and Professional Development: A Treasury of Ideas 7.
 Enhancing Thinking and Learning Processes with Story 8.
 Stories of Experience in Personal and Professional Development 9.
 Story as Case Study, Scenario and Critical Incident 10.
 Story for Promoting Change 11.
 Story and Research 12.
 Uses of Fiction in Education 13.
 Oral Storytelling in Education 14.
 New Ways with Story Index References